-Summary: Article provides brief introduction to current Texas constitution and links to other pages that contain text of and analysis on each section of state constitution.
+Summary: Article provides brief introduction to the current Texas constitution and links to other pages that contain text of and analysis on each section of the state constitution.

 The Texas Constitution of 1876 is the fifth since statehood.
 Framed by the Constitutional Convention of 1875, it was adopted February 15, 1876 by a vote of 136,606 to 56,652.

 It originally had 289 sections organized into 17 articles.
 Over the years, 216 new sections have been added.
 However, 66 of the original sections and 51 of the added sections have been repealed.

 On Texas Legal Guide, the preamble, each article and each section has its own page:

 Location: Houston, Texas

 Yes.
 In 2013, all Small Claims Courts in Texas were abolished.
 However, so-called “small claims cases” are now resolved in Justice Court.
 The Texas Supreme Court has adopted special rules to govern such cases.
 To review the rules, see Rules of Practice in Justice Courts.

 location: Austin, Texas